SMATechnologies/glpi-webservicestemplate/README.md

 # Instructions
 - Download the .json file
-- Create your Opcon job Type = Windows, Sub-type = WSRest
+- Create your Opcon job Type = Windows, Sub-type = Web Services
 - Import Template, choose your .json
 - Select step2 in your job, check the body json, and modify it if you need (OpCon Global Properties are supported)